How to change your diet for autumn? Vitamins from nature.

 What diet in autumn?

 Above all, a diet should be varied and well-balanced to protect against nutritional deficiencies.
 A diet deficient in protein, vitamins, and minerals can contribute to a weakened immune system.
 Therefore, we shouldn't eliminate any food groups.
 Our menu should include seasonal vegetables, fruits, grains (primarily whole grains), lean meats, fish, eggs, dairy products, legumes, and healthy fats (especially from vegetable oils, nuts, seeds, and pits).
-If we eliminate a specific food group (e.g., dairy products or meat), it's worth consulting a dietitian who will explain how to avoid deficiencies on an elimination diet.
+If we're eliminating a specific food group, such as dairy or meat, it's worth consulting a specialist— a Lublin dietitian will explain how to avoid deficiencies on an elimination diet.

 People who suffer from seasonal affective disorder should ensure they consume adequate amounts of foods that are sources of tryptophan, which influences the concentration of serotonin, known as the happiness hormone, including bananas, eggs, chicken, turkey, fish, pumpkin seeds, sunflower seeds, nuts, cheese, and milk.